-Fibromyalgia treatment is complicated.
-Why is it complicated?
-Because no two people experience fibro the same.
+Fibromyalgia treatment is complicated, end of story.
+Why is it so complicated?
+Because no two people experience fibromyalgia the same.
 The symptoms of fibromyalgia can vary greatly and even the diagnosis is one of my least favorites because it doesn’t tell you what exactly is going on in your body, but rather simply that you have a lot of symptoms going on with widespread pain being the most common or problematic.
 In fact there is no real lab test that is considered widely accepted, the most accepted diagnosis criteria is simply your doctors opinion.

 Given the diagnosis is based on the opinion of your doctor, depending on your doctor’s predisposition and experience they will have different outlooks.
 If your doctor has never treated a case of fibromyalgia that resolved, then they would have zero hope for you, while if your doctor has a high success rate treating patients with fibromyalgia, the path may look difficult but doable.
 Fibromyalgia treatment in conventional medicine is primarily comprised of management of symptoms by use of prescription pain relievers and antidepressants.
 If that is not what you want, then it’s time to look at a more holistic view of treatment options.

 The holistic view of fibro treatments is a multi-faceted approach where many things are considered.
 It almost always requires lifestyle changes but the upside is that many peoples’ pain levels decrease rapidly.